Need top-choice, sure-bet, best-pick, easy-to-grow bean varieties?

 • Kentucky Blue.
 51-73 days.
 AAS.
 CBM.
 Sweet, tender.
 Dark green, straight, smooth, stringless pods to 7 inches long.
 Best flavor and tenderness at 6 to 7 inches.
 Yields for weeks.
 Good grower on stakes in small gardens.
 A Kentucky Wonder and Blue Lake Pole cross.

 • Kentucky Wonder.
 58-72 days.
-R. Tender, meaty pods with distinctive flavor.
-Medium-green, flat-oval 7 to 10 inch straight pods in clusters, stringless when young; white or brown seeded.
+R. Tender, meaty pods with a distinctive flavor.
+Medium-green, flat-oval 7 to 10-inch straight pods in clusters, stringless when young; white or brown seeded.
 High yields; extended season.
-Vigorous grower from 5 to 7 feet.
+A vigorous grower from 5 to 7 feet.
 Heirloom from Kentucky before 1864.

 • Kwintus.
 60-80 days.
 Flavorful and tender.
 Long, flat green pods up to 11 inches long.
-Vigorous vine to 8 feet tall.
+A vigorous vine to 8 feet tall.
 A favorite European climbing bean suited for greenhouse growing or outdoors.
 Bears early, both the first and last bean to be picked.

 Best Bet Bush Yellow Beans:

 • Goldencrop Wax.
 45-65 days.
 AAS.
 CBM, V. Tender, stringless bean.
 Straight round bright-yellow 5 to 6½ inch pods; white seeds.
 Small compact upright plants; beans set in hot weather, resists blossom drop.
-Pods set well off ground.
+The pods are set well off ground.
 Abundant yield.
 Suited for home gardens.

 • Resistant Cherokee Wax.
 50-56 days.
 AAS.
 CBM, V. Tasty, stringless wax been; oval bright-yellow straight 5½ to 6½ inch slightly curved pods.
 Large vigorous erect plant; heavy yields even in adverse weather.
 Believed to have been handed down from the Cherokee Indians.